drexed/active_archive/README.md

 ActiveArchive is a library for preventing database records from being destroyed.

+**NOTE: version >= '6.0.0' has a small breaking change with the timestamp key and initializer file.**

 ## Installation

 Add this line to your application's Gemfile: